 Can we just say c'est la vie?

 Do I digress?
 Cibo Matto are my age, they know the drill.
-We were born in the late 1960s and we're still wondering where the hell the party went.
+We were born in the late 1960s and we're still wondering where the hell the party or the war or the drugs all went.
 MATANGO, dig, was made even before the party really started, 1963.

 Alas, those awesome scenes are only a small portion of the film.
 The psychedelic aspect is kind of subsumed into the horror of transformation, as those who eat the fungi become the fungi, but wait... not to kill the others, but to kill their souls... slowly... and rather than explore that change we concentrate instead on the intolerant last man standing, the narrator relating his story in the Ishameal-esque framing device.
 Thus we sidestep many lightshows and hallucinations (though there are a few) to focus on quick-moving, exposition-filled narrative, one familiar to horror fans: a yacht with class-related tensions between crew and rich hedonist owner; a freaky sudden hurricane-level storm; an uncharted, seemingly uninhabited island; mounting sexual tension; and hidden monsters.
 True to horror movie form there's a lot of exploring - we spend quite a bit of time looking around moldy freighter interiors, but there's lots of great outdoor rain scenes.
 By the end you may feel the need to change your socks, or blow-dry your shoes.